 A 100% interest in mineral claims on approximately 13,900 acres in the United States, in an area commonly known as the ‘Idaho Cobalt Belt.’

-Not less than a 90% interest in exploration claims (currently under application) on approximately 2,456 sq. km in Cameroon, proximal to the world-class Nkamouna nickel-cobalt laterite deposit.
+No less than a 90% interest in exploration claims on approximately 2,456 sq. km in Cameroon, proximal to the world-class Nkamouna nickel-cobalt laterite deposit.

 TML has also entered into option agreements to acquire mining claim rights covering an area of 3,175 acres in Idaho, United States.